 Why Was CBD Illegal In The Past?

-CBD is a cannabinoid that is obtained from the plants of cannabis family and the plant family includes marijuana as well as hemp.
+CBD is a cannabinoid that is obtained from the plants of the cannabis family and the plant family includes marijuana as well as hemp.
 Because CBD can be obtained from both these plants and as they belong to the same species, misconceptions existed about the effects of CBD.

 The THC content of a CBD product decides whether it will cause a high or not.
-CBD products obtained from hemp have more CBD content and minimal amounts of THC, but the case of marijuana derived CBD products is different, as they have high THC levels.
+CBD products obtained from hemp have more CBD content and minimal amounts of THC, but the case of marijuana-derived CBD products is different, as they have high THC levels.

-The Farm Bill specifically mentions that only hemp derived CBD products are legal and even in hemp CBD, the THC levels cannot go even slightly higher than 0.3%.
+The Farm Bill specifically mentions that only hemp-derived CBD products are legal and even in hemp CBD, the THC levels cannot go even slightly higher than 0.3%.
 In fact, FDA defines hemp as any cannabis plant part or extract that does not have more than 0.3% THC.

 Comparison Of Hemp And Marijuana

-CBD is the major compound in hemp plant while marijuana has THC as its major compound.
+CBD is the major compound in the hemp plant while marijuana has THC as its major compound.
 Hemp and marijuana belong to the same plant species, Cannabis sativa but the plants were traditionally grown for different purposes.
-Hemp cultivation began before thousands of years and it was farmed for its nutritious seeds and fiber, which could be used for various industrial purposes.
+Hemp cultivation began thousands of years and it was farmed for its nutritious seeds and fiber, which could be used for various industrial purposes.
 At the same time, marijuana was cultivated for its therapeutic benefits and the long years of selective breeding led to hemp and marijuana having entirely different phytochemical composition and properties.